-For life sciences investors, the gene therapy market is one of the most interesting plays in the industry today.
+For life sciences investors, the gene therapy market is one of the most interesting plays today.

 In simple terms, the US National Library of Medicine defines gene therapies as ways to prevent or treat diseases by using genes.
-It has the potential to treat patients by inserting the gene into a cell rather than treating with drugs or surgeries.
+Gene therapies have the potential to treat patients by inserting a gene into a cell rather than treating the patient with drugs or surgeries.

-What’s more, this technique also has the possibility of treating a range of disorders, like inherited diseases, cancer and viral infections.
-Unlike other treatment options, gene therapy is intended as a one-time treatment, but may need additional dosing in order to completely rid the disease.
+This technique has the ability to treat a range of disorders, like inherited diseases, cancer and viral infections.
+Unlike other treatment options, gene therapy is intended as a one time event, although additional dosing may be required in order to completely rid the patient of the disease.

-Looking at its market size, the global gene therapy market was worth US$536.45 million in 2018 and is estimated to grow at a compound annual growth rate of 33.9 percent to reach US$5.5 billion by 2026.
+Looking at market size, the global gene therapy market was worth US$536.45 million in 2018, and is estimated to grow at a compound annual growth rate of 33.9 percent to reach US$5.5 billion by 2026.

 As a report from Grandview Research states, the goal of gene therapy is to pinpoint and treat rare conditions and diseases that don’t have many treatment options.
 In particular, adeno-associated virus (AAV) has become vital in gene therapy.
-AAV is a naturally occurring virus which has been proven to be well-tolerated in clinical trials.
+AAV is a naturally occurring virus that has been proven to be well tolerated in clinical trials.

-On that note, of course there is a range of gene therapy companies in the space that investors can get acquainted with.
-The companies listed below were compiled using Crunchbase.com’s gene therapy companies data and are listed in order according to that list.
-All numbers and figures are current as of July 18, 2019.
-Here’s a closer look at those gene therapy companies.
+There is of course a range of gene therapy companies that investors can get acquainted with.
+The gene therapy stocks listed below were compiled using data from Crunchbase.com, and are shown in the same order as that they are on that site.
+All numbers and figures were current as of July 18, 2019.
+Here’s a closer look at these gene therapy companies.

 Market cap: US$301.25 billion; current share price: US$43.79